 THE JEAN-MORLET CHAIR

-This Chair was named after Jean Morlet (1931-2007), a French geophysicist who pioneered work in the field of wavelet analysis and worked with Alex Grossman, among others, to develop what is now known as the 'Wavelet transform'.
-Both collaborated with scientists in Marseille and worked together on the Luminy Campus and at CIRM.
+This Chair was named after Jean Morlet (1931-2007), a French geophysicist who pioneered work in the field of wavelet analysis and worked with Marseille-based researcher Alex Grossman, among others, to develop what is now known as the 'Wavelet transform'.
+Both collaborated with scientists in Marseille and worked together on the Luminy Campus.

-CIRM was keen to celebrate this successful collaboration and is attached to the 'pioneering' aspect of this research that we want to see maintained in the various semesters of the Chair.
+CIRM is keen to celebrate successful collaborations such as this one and is attached to the 'pioneering' aspect of research that we clearly wish to see maintained in the various semesters of this Chair.

 Each semester of the Jean Morlet Chair is intended for an outstanding, innovative researcher from a non-French institution, working closely with a Local project leader based at Aix-Marseille Université.

 The idea is not only for individuals to collaborate on new research but also for this international programme to be the place where strong synergies are developed between people, laboratories, established and young researchers, doctoral students etc. The chair is open to all areas of mathematical sciences and theoretical physics.

 Each semester is built around an ambitious 'scientific' programme of events, and a 'people' programme that provides additional financial support in order to invite scientists from around the world to CIRM-Luminy.